 To clarify a key point: Safe Harbor is not terminated or invalid.
 The European Court of Justice declared the use of Safe Harbor, as a mechanism to transfer personal data from the EU to the U.S., is no longer valid.
 This is an important distinction.
 Although Safe Harbor may no longer be used as a data transfer mechanism, this does not mean that it has no value at all in a U.S. company’s data protection framework.
 I, personally, have found Safe Harbor to be a good tool to use when raising an organization’s level of privacy protections.
 It has helped me establish a clear set of requirements for a privacy program.

 My experience is that privacy programs do not exist in a vacuum.
 Enacting programs and protections to meet one requirement often has the impact of extending those protections to a larger set of operations.
 A great example is privacy training.
 One requirement of Safe Harbor is staff training.
-Without fail, each Safe Harbor training I have conducted have raised awareness and compliance with global privacy protections, including U.S. requirements.
+Without fail, each Safe Harbor training I have conducted has raised awareness and compliance with global privacy protections, including U.S. requirements.
 These trainings, and many of the Safe Harbor principles, have helped me reinforce our company’s compliance with the FCRA and other U.S. requirements.
-The FCRA and the EU Directive share many common requirements, and repeating them in training can only provide additional value.
+The FCRA and the EU Directive share many common requirements and repeating them in training can only provide additional value.
 The Safe Harbor principles are also a good way to understand how to process global background screens.
-Even if a background screener is not supporting End Users or screening applicants located in the EU, the Safe Harbor principles can help them understand the restrictions encountered when process background check elements from the EU.
+Even if a background screener is not supporting end users or screening candidates located in the EU, the Safe Harbor principles can help them understand the restrictions encountered when processing background check elements from the EU.

 Much work is being done on a new Safe Harbor program, often referred to as Safe Harbor 2.0.
 This new program has been agreed to, in principle, by representatives from the EU and U.S. An end of January 2016 deadline for the new program has been set by the EU’s 28 National Data Privacy Regulators.